 Identifying the cost.
-The second step in figuring your inventory is to identify the inventory items with their costs.
-The specific identification method is used when you can identify and match the actual cost with the items in inventory.
+The second step in figuring your inventory is to identify the cost of inventory items.
+Use the specific identification method when you can identify and match the actual cost to the items in inventory.
 Most direct sellers will be able to use this method.